2026-2027 UWS Academic Catalog

 Admissions Requirements

-Students who meet the admission requirements for the DC or NMD also meet the admission requirements for the BS program.
-Admittance to the DC or NMD degree programs does not guarantee conferral of the Bachelor of Science degree.
-Current UWS DC students may declare their intent to earn the Bachelor of Science in human biology degree at any time by submitting the intent form to the registrar’s office.
-NMD applicants who do not have a conferred bachelor’s degree must apply for the Bachelor of Science degree at the time of application to the NMD program.
+Students who meet the admission requirements for the DC also meet the admission requirements for the BS program.
+Admittance to the DC degree program does not guarantee conferral of the Bachelor of Science degree.
+Current UWS DC students may declare their intent to earn the Bachelor of Science in Human Biology degree at any time by completing the intent form.

 Requirements for DC Alumni

-The BS in human biology may also be an option for DC alumni.
-UWS chiropractic alumni wishing to earn the Bachelor of Science in human biology degree need to complete an application.
+The BS in Human Biology may also be an option for DC alumni.
+UWS chiropractic alumni wishing to earn the Bachelor of Science in Human Biology degree need to complete an application.
 Alumni may need to submit transcripts.
-The registrar’s office and the appropriate dean’s office are responsible for determining whether a student’s coursework meets the criteria established by the university.
+The registrar’s office and the dean’s office are responsible for determining whether a student’s coursework meets the criteria established by the university.
 Degree applications submitted by alumni will be considered on a case-by-case basis.
 Graduates who have not completed the evidence-informed practice course sequence will be required to complete the series to meet the learning outcomes of the program.
 These additional courses are graded on a Pass/No Pass basis and can be completed from a distance.
 Students can enroll in fall, winter, spring or summer based on course availability.

 Transfer Credit and Course Association

-In accordance with Policy 2007 Transfer Credit students in the bachelor’s degree completion program must earn 25% of the program credits at UWS.
-The human biology major is comprised of courses in the doctor of chiropractic and doctor of naturopathic medicine programs.
-Once completed, the major courses are associated to the human biology enrollment.
+In accordance with Policy 2007 Transfer Credit students in the UWS bachelor’s degree completion program must earn 25% of the program credits at UWS.
+The Human Biology degree is comprised of courses in the Doctor of Chiropractic program.
+Once completed, the major courses are associated to the Human Biology degree enrollment.

 Program Learning Outcomes - BS-HB